Skip to main content

 Feet and toes

-Should be free of any sores.
+Should be free of any sores and dry patches.

 Nails